Youssef-ADOUIRI/Arabic-Signs-Recognition/README.md

 ## Machine learning
 Dataset from : https://data.mendeley.com/datasets/y7pckrw6z2/1, CC BY 4.0 license

-Trained by the train.py script
+Trained by the training_scripts/Arabic_Signs_Rec_gray.ipynb google colab notebook

-Saved in 'saved_model' folder in the h5 extention
+And Saved in 'saved_model' folder with the '.h5' extention

 With performance of 95% accuracy